 RAEL collaborated with the UN Department of Economic and Social Affairs (DESA) on a road map for sustainable economic growth in Grenada.
 Professor Kammen and graduate student Rebekah Shirley prepared a chapter on green job potential while ERG alumni Dan Prull prepared a chapter on future energy options.
 The report was published for the Rio +20 Summit.

-Rebekah Shirley is a Post-Doctoral Researcher at RAEL.
+Rebekah Shirley is ERG alumni and former Post-Doctoral Researcher at RAEL.
 She completed her doctoral studies in the Energy and Resources Group in 2015.
-She previously obtained a MSc.
+She also previously obtained a MSc.
 Energy and Resources (2011) and a MSc.
 Civil Engineering at UC Berkeley (2011).
-Her doctoral and post-doctoral research focuses on distributed renewable energy (DRE) technologies and designing integrated modeling frameworks to support energy planning in emerging economies with a focus on Southeast Asia, Africa and island regions.
+Her doctoral research focused on decentralized renewable energy technologies and designing integrated modeling frameworks to support energy planning in emerging economies, with a focus on Southeast Asia and island regions and now her scope has extended to sub-Saharan Africa, where she lives.

-As a researcher at RAEL Rebekah has conducted feasibility studies, built impact calculators and designed energy systems for clients across Latin America and the Caribbean, Southeast Asia and the Pacific.
-She has worked with the National Renewable Energy Laboratory (NREL), the U.S. Department of Energy (DOE) and USAID.
-Rebekah is a University of California Chancellor’s Fellow and has won grants from organizations such as the DOE and the Rainforest Foundation that support her work.
+As a researcher at RAEL Rebekah has conducted feasibility studies for energy alternatives in Borneo and Laos, built the first carbon emissions and green jobs impact calculators in the Caribbean, developed solutions to reduce the carbon and water footprints of the hotel sector in India, designed carbon neutral emergency housing for hurricane preparedness and climate resilience in French Polynesia, explored the agriculture-water intersection with Fulbright Nexus Scholars in Nicaragua, and modeled least-cost power systems for partners across Latin America, Southeast Asia and the Pacific.
+She has worked with institutions like the National Renewable Energy Laboratory (NREL), the U.S. Department of Energy (DOE) and USAID.
+Rebekah is a University of California Chancellor’s Fellow and at UC Berkeley has won grants from organizations such as the DOE and the Rainforest Foundation that support her work.